Who we are and our History

 If you need help with funeral arrangements please do not hesitate to contact us.

-Our head office at 67 George Street is in central Croydon and a short stroll from the Registry Office at the Town Hall.
+Our head office at 1 Norfolk House, Wellesley Road is in central Croydon and a short stroll from the Registry Office at the Town Hall.
 We also have another office at 175 Selsdon Park Road, at the bottom of Gravel Hill.

 We belong to the trade associations the NAFD and SAIF as well as NAMM and BRAM for memorial work.
 We are also signed up to the FAIR FUNERALS pledge.